CMakePP/CMaize/docs/src/developer/design/user_api.rst

 CMaize-based build systems) through CMake's `FetchContent <https://cmake.org/cmake/help/latest/module/FetchContent.html>`_ module.
-While there are again a lot of edge cases, for most dependencies CMaize can build the dependency if it knows:
+While there are many edge cases again, generally CMaize can build the dependency if it knows:

 - where to obtain the dependency from,